dartanyan910/Mven-Fuzzy-Factory-Funnel-Analysis/README.md

-# Fuzzy-Store-Funnel-and-Product-Launching-analysis
+# Maven-Fuzzy-Factory-Funnel-Traffic-Analysis
-An end-to-end data analysis project focused on optimizing the conversion funnel and evaluating product launch performance for "Fuzzy Store."
+An end-to-end data analysis project focused on optimizing the conversion funnel performance for "Maven Fuzzy Factory."
 This repository contains tools to identify customer drop-off points and measure the success of marketing campaigns through data-driven insights.
 # Project Background
 Fuzzy Factory is a direct-to-consumer e-commerce company specializing in premium stuffed animals and gift-oriented bear products.
 The company has been operational since early 2012 and operates entirely through its online storefront, making website performance and conversion optimization central to its revenue model.